EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 $repository = self::$container->get(WeatherQueryRepository::class);
 ```

 This is just how Symfony allows us to obtain fully featured objects in the context of our tests.
 Just as they would be if they were being executed in the application's normal day-to-day runtime.
-We ask Symfony for an intance instead of us directly `new`ing it up.
+We ask Symfony for an instance instead of us directly `new`ing it up.
 And this is good news, because with a framework like Symfony that uses Dependency Injection so heavily, and many of our custom classes end up depending on complex framework objects, instantiating them on our own can get complicated.

 In Symfony, there are a few configurations that need to happen so that we are able to run database integration tests.
 [Symfony's own documentation](https://symfony.com/doc/current/testing/database.html) is excellent for learning how to, but in a nutshell, here's what needs to happen: